VDA5050/VDA5050/VDA5050_EN.md

 The map coordinate system is to be specified as a right-handed coordinate system with the z-axis pointing skywards.
 A positive rotation therefore is to be understood as a counterclockwise rotation.
 The vehicle coordinate system is also specified as a right-handed coordinate system with the x-axis pointing in the forward direction of the vehicle and the z-axis pointing upward.
 The vehicle reference point is defined as (0,0,0) in the vehicle reference frame, unless specified otherwise.
-This is in accordance with chapter 2.11 in DIN ISO 8855.
+This is in accordance with Section 2.11 in DIN ISO 8855.

 ![Figure 10 Coordinate system with sample AGV and orientation](./assets/coordinate_system_vehicle_orientation.png)
 >Figure 10 Coordinate system with sample AGV and orientation